SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 For example, a credentials request for a device added to *xyz.cumulocity.com* could return a user ID, password and a tenant ID of "t123456789".
 The tenant ID "t123456789" cannot be used as a subdomain (i.e. *t123456789.cumulocity.com*) for requests with the user ID and password - it will return "http 403".
 The tenant ID has to be used with the user ID in the form "t123456789/<userid>", along with the password.
 The actual subdomain is then irrelevant. *t123456789.cumulocity.com* or *management.cumulocity.com* or even *anything.cumulocity.com* can be used.

-Cumulocity IoT uses the tenant ID specified with the user ID for FULL authentication and routing of the request to the correct tenant.
+{{< product-name-1 >}} uses the tenant ID specified with the user ID for FULL authentication and routing of the request to the correct tenant.

 If the valid tenant URL is known (e.g. *xyz.cumulocity.com* in the example above), then the username does not have to be prefixed by \<tenant ID> for authentication.